Agnes-Li-GitHub/Bounding-Boxes/README.md

 ##### 4. #
 This indicates the end of the input.

+### 2 types of output
-### Output: x y w h
+##### 1. x y w h
-x and y are the coordinates of the center of the minimum-sized AABB, w and h show the size of the AABB.
+This is for part 1. x and y are the coordinates of the center of the minimum-sized AABB, w and h show the size of the AABB.
+##### 2. AABB **: xmin xmax ymin ymax
+This is for part 2.
+For each of the input geometries, ** is a 2-digit ID (left padded with zeros) indicating which geometry this AABB corresponds to and display in order.
+##### 3. Isolated AABBs:
+This is also for part 2.
+This outputs follows after output 2 and followed by the ID of the isolated AABBs on each subsequent line, in increasing order of the IDs.

 FYI: This is a course assignment.